Modern Slavery Act (2015) and the RSPB

 The RSPB’s standard contracts include anti-slavery compliance provisions where relevant.
 The RSPB has adopted policies that indirectly support and underpin the combating of slavery within our supply chains.

-The approach we take to the right to be safe aligns with the UN Global Compact:
+The approach we take to the right to be safe aligns with the UN Global Compact and the RSPB Ethical Principles:

 ● Businesses should support and respect the protection of internationally proclaimed human rights (principle 1); and